E-commerce

 Low traffic

-Where to start?
+Where to begin?
 Realistic prioritization

 This table helps prioritize; adapt it to your seasonality and your markets.